La Junta Indians: Precontact times

 La Junta people continued to depend on hunting and gathering even after they became settled villagers and adopted agriculture.
-Archaeologists were surprised to learn that the peoples received less than 25 percent of their subsistence from maize; the majority came from game and wild foods.
-This is in contrast to typical agricultural cultures in which people received the majority of nutrition from cultivated crops.
+Archaeologists were surprised to learn that local people received less than 25 percent of their subsistence from maize; the majority came from game and wild foods.
+This contrasted with typical agricultural cultures in which people received the majority of nutrition from cultivated crops.

 Little of their language, or languages, was recorded; scholars have not agreed on the language of the La Junta people.
-The most common guess is that they spoke Uto-Aztecan, but Kiowa–Tanoan and Athapaskan (Apache) have also been suggested.
+The most common guess is that they spoke Uto-Aztecan, but Kiowa–Tanoan and Southern Athabascan (Apache) have also been suggested.
 As the La Junta people lived at a crossroads in the desert, they may have been different ethnic groups who spoke multiple languages.
 For instance, the nomadic Jumano were frequent visitors and trading partners; they may also have been part-time residents of the area and were known to be ethnically distinct from the full-time villagers.

 Given the limited amount of land suitable for agriculture and the austere environment, scholars estimate a population of 3,000 or 4,000 people at La Junta.
 But, the Spanish explorer Antonio de Espejo estimated the area's population at more than 10,000.
 The modern scholar Howard G. Applegate has calculated that the resources were sufficient to support such a population, but others disagree.
 The population during the year probably varied, as many of the Indians were semi-nomadic.
 The Spanish referred to the various peoples at La Junta as Amotomancos, Otomoacos, Abriaches, Julimes, and Patarabueyes.
 They were sometimes collectively called Jumano, although that name may more properly apply to the nomadic buffalo hunters who also frequented La Junta.